 They will also work sometimes in partnership with other local youth and social organizations (with disabled people helping and supervising them during the cleaning shift and other activities, at the local school welcoming the students and playing with them, with educators, for local volunteering projects…).

 Free time at the youth club

 On the side of all the said activities, the youth house also allows youngsters to spend time freely in its accommodations.
 With the help of a staff member, the volunteer will welcome the young people who come there to spend some free time after school.
 During these moments, the youth house is open to everyone.
-The young people come to meet each other, play some games (baby foot, ping-pong board games…), they discuss and so on.
-Sometimes the volunteer will also help out in the youth houses of the neighboring towns.
+The young people come to meet each other, play some games (baby-foot, ping-pong board games…), they discuss and so on.
+Sometimes the volunteer will also help out in the youth houses of the neighbouring towns.

-The staff members are available to facilitate the activities and to enhance the youngsters creativity but the youngsters are free to participate or not, as this space is more of a space dedicated to socialization than participation to activities.
+The staff members are available to facilitate the activities and to enhance the youngsters creativity but the youngsters are free to participate or not, as this space is more of a space dedicated to socialization than participation in activities.

-We always expect from the volunteer to share with us their culture and passions.
+We always expect the volunteer to share with us their culture and passions.
 Volunteers of La Maison de Jeunes are welcome to imagine animations about their country cooking traditions, habits, language and so on.

 At any time, the volunteer will have the possibility (we recommend it) to implement personal projects according to their skills, passions and/or culture.